What Is Moringa?

 Much of the information online about growing Moringa says that they don’t need to be watered or fertilized, but I can tell you from experience that they do, they may not need as much as other growing things but they do need enough…

-The more you water and food your Moringa has access to, the bigger and faster they will grow….
+The more you water and food your Moringa has access to, the bigger and faster they’ll grow….

 Moringa thrive in the 70-90 degree temperature range, but do ok with hotter and cooler but will die if the root freezes.